darklife/darkriscv/README.md

 - works fine with gcc 9.0.0 for RISC-V (no patches required!)
 - uses only around 1000 LUTs (spartan-6, core only)
 - BSD license: can be used anywhere with no restrictions!

+Some extra features are under development, such a cache controller (partially working), a sdram controller and a ethernet controller.

 Feel free to make suggestions and good hacking! o/